unicode-org/cldr/docs/ldml/tr35-keyboards.md

 - `e\u{0300}\m{marker}\u{0320}` (original)
 - `e\m{marker}\u{0320}\u{0300}` (NFD)

 The principle is that the marker stays 'glued' to the following character, in this case the `\u{0320}`.
-If a marker occurs at the end of input or at the end of a segment (a grapheme cluster boundary), the marker is 'glued' to the end of that segment during the course of normalization.
+If a marker occurs at the end of input or at the end of a segment (a grapheme cluster boundary), the marker is 'glued' to the end of that segment during the course of normalization for the current keystroke.
 As another example:

 **Example 2**